 Day 3 (Sunday) – Tongariro National Park to Auckland

 Starting our day lazily, we were set out to explore the Wai-O-Tapu geothermal wonderland in Rotorua.
 The distance between Tongariro National Park and Rotorua was about 185 kms.

 The Wai-O-Tapu geothermal wonderland is definitely a wonderland which must not be missed.
 It is an active geothermal area at the southern end of the Okataina Volcanic Centre.
 Wai-O-Tapu supposedly means ‘sacred waters’ in Maori.

-> After lunch, we started from Wai-O-Tapu to Auckland.
-The distance between the two was close to 258 kms.
+After lunch, we started from Wai-O-Tapu to Auckland.
+The distance between the two was close to 258 kilometres.
 We made a quick photo session at the Lake Taupo.

-> For some unknown reasons, my GPS by passed all the highways and took us through the country roads.
+For some unknown reasons, my GPS by passed all the highways and took us through the country roads.
 The drive was fantastic.

 We dropped the car at the eZi car rentals and took an early morning flight from Auckland to Sydney.
 I landed in Sydney to a wet Sydney morning 🙂 .